algirdasc/hass-floureon/README.md

 # Your support
+This open-source project is developed in my free time.
+Your donation would help me dedicate more time and resources to improve project, add new features, fix bugs, as well as improve motivation and helps me understand, that this project is useful not only for me, but for more users.

 <a href="https://www.buymeacoffee.com/Ua0JwY9" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" ></a>

 # Intro
 Component for controlling Floureon or other chinese-based WiFi smart thermostat (Beok and others).
 Climate component will have 3 modes: "auto" (in which will used thermostat's internal schedule), "heat (which is "manual" mode) and "off".
 Also, while in "heat" mode it is possible to use preset "away".
 Changing mode to other than "heat" will set preset to "none".

-If you want to use custom or more advanced controll, you should use switch component and generic thermostat in Home Assistant instead.
+If you want to use custom or more advanced control, you should use switch component and generic thermostat in Home Assistant instead.
 See below for configuration.

 # Configuration as a Climate